Predicting and assessing complex plant-environment interactions

 Research

 Plant-Environmental Interactions: The Kinmonth lab studies how plants sense and respond to their environment.
 This work is important for helping farmers and natural resource managers plan for the future.
-On-going projects include the following:
+On-going research addresses questions that include the following for a range of plant species:

 • Plants sense day length?!
 What?!
 Why?
 If you live away from the equator where there are clear seasons, you may have noticed that some plants flower only when the days get longer in summer while others flower once the days get shorter.
 Some plants use day length and/or other environmental features like length of winter as cues to transition to important life stages like reproduction.
 But not all plants sense these things, nor sense them the same way.
-The Kinmonth lab works to answer the following: are there specific climate features that lead to these different sensitivities?
+The Kinmonth lab works to answer the following: are there specific climate features that lead to these different sensitivities and what are the mechanisms for these responses?

 • Flowering time in a high [CO2] world.
 Carbon dioxide is increasing in the atmosphere at a rate not seen for thousands of years.
 It is more than twice what plants were experiencing 20,000 years ago.
 As carbon dioxide is made into sugars by plants through photosynthesis and used for their food, how does having much more of it around affect them?
 The Kinmonth lab works to understand why more [CO2] in the atmosphere causes some plants, but not others, to change when they flower.